 jūyō-bunkazai Himezuru-Ichimonji, mei: “Ichi,” nagasa 71.5 cm, sori 2.0 cm, shinogi-zukuri, iori-mune, relative broad mihaba, koshizori, chū-kissaki, three mekugi-ana (one of them plugged)

 kokuhō Yamatorige-Ichimonji, mumei, nagasa 78.3 cm, sori 3.2 cm, shinogi-zukuri, iori-mune, deep koshizori, funbari, ikubi-kissaki, ubu-nakago

-The two mountings, those of the Himezuru-Ichimonji on top, and of the Yamatorige-Ichimonji on bottom.
+The two mountings, those of the Himezuru-Ichimonji on bottom, and of the Yamatorige-Ichimonji on top.
 Both mountings are designated together with their blades as jūyō-bunkazai or kokuhō respectively.

 *1 The term mine (美禰) mentioned here, in some places at this oshigata collection written with the characters (見禰), is somewhat unclear in this context because it stands for the back of a blade mine (峰・嶺) or mune (棟).
 In the usual syntax of describing swords in earlier years, the signature is mentioned at this very place and so this part was translated as “signed ´Ichimonji´.”